koenderks/jfa/README.md

 **Selecting transactions from a population:**

-- Function: `sampling()`
+- Function: `selection()`

 This function takes a data frame and performs sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.
-The returned `jfaSampling` object has a `print()` and a `plot()` method.
+The returned `jfaSelection` object has a `print()` and a `plot()` method.
 The `sampleSize` argument can also be an object of class `jfaPlanning`.

-`sampling(population, sampleSize, units = "records", algorithm = "random", bookValues = NULL, intervalStartingPoint = 1, ordered = TRUE, ascending = TRUE, withReplacement = FALSE, seed = 1)`
+`selection(population, sampleSize, units = "records", algorithm = "random", bookValues = NULL, intervalStartingPoint = 1, ordered = TRUE, ascending = TRUE, withReplacement = FALSE, seed = 1)`

 Supported features: